Vietnam.vn - Nền tảng quảng bá Việt Nam

 This leads to two possibilities.
 One is that in the next tens to hundreds of thousands of years, new volcanoes will develop in the area.

-The second is a more benign scenario: They simply stay stuck there, moving around and causing mild earthquakes.
+The other is a more benign scenario: They simply stay stuck there, move around, and cause minor earthquakes.

-The discovery of hints of magma seeping from the mantle could also help explain strange earthquakes elsewhere in the world .
+The discovery, which suggests magma seeping from the mantle, could also help explain strange earthquakes elsewhere in the world .

 Source: https://nld.com.vn/magma-xi-khoi-lop-phu-trai-dat-sui-bot-ben-duoi-duc-czech-196240512091238285.htm